gjuchault/webpack-vscode-saver/README.md

 ## What if I change the folder content outside VS Code

-If this happens because of your package manager, you can rebuild manually with the command `[webpack-dev-server] Trigger build`
+If this happens because of your package manager, you can rebuild manually with the command `Trigger webpack-dev-server build`

 You can also use specific regex in your webpack-dev-server file: